Should you get skip-the-line tickets for the most popular Paris attractions?

 Truly a fun experience as you wander through creatively staged rooms and pose next to 200 or so life-like wax figures, the fantastic Hindu temple and light show in the Hall of Mirrors, and fascinating historical re-creations.

-The line here can be long and very slow, so an advance ticket is always a good idea.
+The line here can be long and seem unreasonably slow (I learned this the hard way), so an advance ticket is always a good idea.

 Get your skip the line tickets